jeroenpardon/skin.refocus/README.md

-reFocus for Kodi (formerly known as XBMC Mediacenter)
+reFocus for Kodi
 ============

+### Warning
+Master branch is very early Jarvis / Kodi 16.
+Do not install this on other Kodi versions.

 reFocus is a graphical interface for Kodi that understands your media is what truly matters.
 Elegance, simplicity, refinement, consistency and balanced design are keywords for this skin.